bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 The SDK must delete the local evaluation data of archived flags.

 #### When the user attributes are updated
-If the SDK updates the user attributes, you must set `IsUserAttributesUpdated` to true in GetEvaluationsRequest to notify the server.
+If the SDK updates the user attributes, you must set `UserAttributesUpdated` to true in GetEvaluationsRequest to notify the server.
 You can get evaluation results of feature flags that have the target rule.

 #### When the tag is changed